izzkhairable/python-hello-world/README.md

 ## GitHub Actions

-GitHub Action, Worflows and Jobs: [izzkhairable/python-hello-world/actions](https://github.com/izzkhairable/python-hello-world/actions)
+View GitHub Action, Workflows and Jobs: [izzkhairable/python-hello-world/actions](https://github.com/izzkhairable/python-hello-world/actions)

 Currently,the GitHub Actions for this project is configured with a workflow `Build and publish python hello-world` and it contains two jobs: